 “The impact of this campaign has been felt deep in the hearts and homes of the local community we serve,” said Murray Lupenette, store manager of Metro in Picton.
 “I am incredibly proud of our staff and thankful to our customers for their generosity.”

 With state-of-the-art design and infrastructure, the new hospital will offer the same services as today in a better space.
 The emergency department will be equipped with the latest technology and staffed with our skilled and dedicated health care professionals.
 Inside its walls will be a suite of clinics to provide, among other medical services, endoscopy and dialysis treatment.
 And it will have 18 inpatient rooms that will be larger, each equipped with its own private washroom.
 Based on current projected timelines, the new hospital construction will be completed in 2025.
 The PECMH Foundation is responsible for raising the local share portion of the build, which is $16.5M.
+Many canadian pharmacies are open around the clock.
+This is very important for those who work hard and cannot stop by the pharmacy during its working hours.
+It is enough to discuss the terms with the operator, and the operational delivery service will bring the ordered goods at any time of the day or night directly to the apartment door.

 With Fall just around the corner, Metro looks forward to working with parents and guardians as they begin preparing for their children to return to school.